Did You Know? |

 During this 2-hour session, Dr. Judy Auerbach will place the discussion of social and structural research and intervention within the broader context of the 30th anniversary of the first documented case of HIV.
 Her talk will provoke critical and historical reflection on the place of social science, and the relationship between science, policy and advocacy as the HIV/AIDS epidemic continues to evolve, particularly in North America.

-To register, please contact Caroline Godbout.
+To register, please contact Caroline Godbout

 Canadian Treatment Action Council: Solid Organ Transplant meeting on April 14

 The Canadian Treatment Action Council (CTAC) is pleased to announce their Solid Organ Transplant satellite session to be held at the CAHR conference on April 14, 2011, from 1:30 to 3:30 pm at the Westin Harbour Castle in Toronto.
 CTAC's mission is to establish a Centre/Network for Excellence in Transplantation and Rehabilitation.
 The session will provide participants with a brief history of the transplant situation with respect to the HIV positive/coinfected population.
 It will also provide a brief overview of the current situation, including a brief interjurisdictional comparison.
-The goal of the satellite session is to bring together key stakeholders in order to solicit advice and guidance on how to efficiently, practically and constructively move forward in establishing the Centre/Network as quickly as possible.
-The CTAC-led event is co-sponsored by CIHR Centre for REACH in HIV/AIDS and the OHTN.
-For more information or to register for this session, please email Mary-Elizabeth Gilbert.

 North American Housing & HIV/AIDS Research Summit - Call for Abstracts due April 15